- Home >

 The Tower of London

 The Tower of London is a historic royal palace that dates back over 1,000 years.
-Visitors can see the Crown Jewels that are still used in royal ceremonies today, such as by the Queen for the State Opening of Parliament.
+Visitors can see the Crown Jewels that are still used in royal ceremonies today, such as by the King for the State Opening of Parliament.
 This is the most powerful symbol of the British Monarchy which is under armed guard in the Jewel Tower.

-You can also see the Yeoman Warders, part of the Royal Bodyguard who are nicknamed ‘Beefeaters’.
+You can also see the Yeoman Wardens, part of the Royal Bodyguard who are nicknamed ‘Beefeaters’.
 These guards have existed since the 11th Century, and are instantly recognizable by their colourful uniform.
 Today they act as guides who bring to life the royal history at the Tower of London.

 Visit the Medieval Palace at the Tower of London to see the recreations of impressive interiors used by medieval kings and queens, notably King Henry III and King Edward I. You can also visit the Royal armour and see objects from Henry VIII, Charles I and James II.